 I’ll usually start with a base layer like a silk tank, or (if frigid enough) a long-sleeved silk tee or long underwear.
 I like silk because I find I don’t overheat in it, and my other clothing slides over easily without sticking.
 Any of the tops above would be the next layer after that.

 That little jacket is really warm, and so compact it will fit underneath your outerwear.

 I’ve chosen two cardigans with distinctly different shapes.
 Each could be worn buttoned as a mid-layer, or unbuttoned as a top layer indoors.

 I’ve stayed with dark neutrals for the bottoms.
 Those Eileen Fisher ponte knit pants are a stalwart in my travel wardrobes.
 Jeans are a must for me, and I have never regretted bringing them.
-I chose skinny jeans for this set, as they work with the knee boots.
+I chose skinny jeans (similar) for this set, as they work with the knee boots.
 The wool trousers (lined) can dress up if needed.
 I don’t usually travel with skirts, but I know many of you do, so included one here.
-It’s a sweater skirt, and longer.
-It will work with most of the tops, and with all of the footwear choices.
+It’s a bit longer and will work with most of the tops, and with all of the footwear choices.
 Add a pair of merino tights to stay warm and cozy.

 The boot choices cover a range of temperatures, and all are weatherproof.
 Again, choose your footwear first (and be sure it’s well broken-in!) and go from there.